Masters vs PhD – What’s the best degree for me?

 MASTER’S VS PHD DEGREE – WHICH IS BETTER FOR MY CAREER?

 If you’re a recent graduate student looking to further your academic career, a Master’s degree might be the first step.
-But for those aiming for a career as university professors or to lead their own research group, pursuing a doctoral program to get a higher degree could be the better option.
+But for those aiming for a career as a tenured university professor or to lead their own research group, pursuing a doctoral program to get a higher degree could be the better option.

 Choosing the right degree program requires understanding the main difference of Master’s vs PhD.